domfarolino/algorithms/src/datastructures/BST/README.md

 duplicate values, or if so, how we handle them) are implementation-specific and not relevant when capturing the basic mechanics of this fundamental datastructure.

+Note that a binary tree is really a specific type of Directed Acyclic Graph (DAG) when relating to graph theory.
+While traversals on general graphs apply to all trees, some of the algorithms and traversals in this implementation are specific to the binary (search) tree data structure.

 ### Implementation

 Binary trees have the benefit of being really efficient datastructures for lookup and find